UPPMAX/programming_formalisms/docs/tdd/README.md

+---
+tags:
+  - TDD
+  - Test-driven development
+---

 # TDD

 !!!- info "Learning objectives"

     - Understand what TDD is
-    - Understand why TDD is important
-    - Practice TDD
+    - Be able to do TDD

 ???- question "For teachers"